GfSE/SAF-Specification/contributing.md

 ## Reporting Issues

-Issues should be reported by github issue tracking.
-It should be stated what the problem is, and a brief solution should be suggested - ideally by a pull request.
+Problems should be reported via github issue tracking.
+It should be stated what the problem is and a short solution should be suggested, ideally accompanied by a pull request.

-## Proposing changes (pull request)
+## Proposing Changes (pull request)

-Generally, changes should be proposed by **forking the main branch** of the SAF-Specification repository into an user owned repository and generating a pull request.

-This allows to discuss the change proposal separately without disturbing the development of SAF- and without beeing disturbed by the development of SAF.

-The pull request will be reviewed, and when the changes are accepted, they will be incorporated into the model.

-A newly model generated specification then can be compared to the merged pull request and it should be the same :)
+In general, changes should be proposed by forking the main branch of the SAF-Specification repository into a user's own repository and creating a pull request.
+This allows the proposed change to be discussed separately without interfering with the development of SAF and without being interfered with by the development of SAF.
+The pull request is checked, and if the changes are accepted, they are incorporated into the model.
+A newly created model specification can then be compared with the merged pull request and should be identical.

 ## Proposing new viewpoints

-For new viewpoints, first the existing viewpoints should be reviewed, the concerns might be already covered.

-Only when a new viewpoint is required, an existing viewpoint shall serve as a template, and all required VP specification attributes shall be filled out by the viewpoint requestor.

-The procedure is the same as proposing a change, but viewpoints require a backing by a conceptual model showing relationships and items to be exposed.
-This model needs to be discussed with the SAF architects, and synchronized with the existing concepts.
+For new viewpoints, the existing viewpoints should be reviewed first, as the concerns may already be covered.
+Only if a new viewpoint is required, an existing viewpoint should be used as a template and all required viewpoint specification attributes should be completed by the submitter.
+The procedure is the same as for a change request, but the change request must be supported by a conceptual model showing the relationships and the elements to be represented.
+This conceptual model must be discussed with the SAF architects and compared with the existing concepts.

+## Proposing Changes or Viewpoints using GitHub Discussions
+Changes may be proposed using the Discussions on the Specification Repository

 ## Developing SAF

-The development of SAF involves a number of interrelated elements and concepts.
-How SAF is developed is explained in more depth in the article [SAF-Development](developing-saf/development.md)
+he development of the SAF viewpoints comprises several interlinked elements and concepts.
+How the SAF is developed is explained in more detail in this article [SAF-Development](developing-saf/development.md).